-Thank goodness Jeremy Dummett was inspired to write a book about Syracuse as it has given us a wonderfully complete insight into Greek Syracuse, with many fascinating links to historical figures such Socrates, Plato, Archimedes and Cicero.
+The book offers us a wonderfully complete insight into ancient Greek Syracuse, with many exciting links to historical figures such as Socrates, Plato, Archimedes and Cicero.

-The city of legends places Syracuse firmly in Sicily’s timeline of history with engrossing insights into Roman Sicily, the early catholic church, the Byzantine and Arab periods and an intriguing look at Caravaggio’s connection to the city.
+The city of legends places Syracuse firmly in the timeline of history with exciting insights into Roman Sicily, the early Catholic church, the Byzantine and Arab periods and an intriguing look at Caravaggio’s connection to the city.

-The book is divided into two parts, the first dedicated to the history of Syracuse written in a wonderfully conversational style and its second part is a general guide to the city where Dummett gives us the benefit of his extensive knowledge as a frequent visitor.
+The book is divided into two parts, the first dedicated to the history of Syracuse and a second part which is a general guide to the city where Dummett gives us the benefit of his extensive knowledge as a frequent visitor.

-Syracuse: City of legends is both an excellent general history of Sicily, a great resource for anyone wanting to know more about this place from its origins to recent times and it is a good general tourist guide for first time visitors.
-It is marvellous to see such a dedicated academic focus on this part of Sicily as there really isn’t anything around in english for visitors to read.
+Syracuse: City of legends is both an excellent general history of Sicily, a resource for anyone wanting to know more about this place from its origins to recent times and a general tourist guide for first-time visitors.

-I recall visiting the Baroque city of Noto last year which is near Syracuse and asking around at many bookstores for a good general history book about this city but I only managed to find one in Italian which was an architectural book about the project to rebuild the city after a major earthquake.
-Would I be brave enough to suggest Jeremy Dummett tackle Noto sometime in the future?
+I recall visiting the Baroque city of Noto last year which is near Syracuse and asking around at many bookstores for a good general history book about this city, but I only managed to find one in Italian which was an architectural book about the project to rebuild the city after a major earthquake in 1693.

-Dummett published another book in 2015 about Palermo and I look forward to any other future projects.
-I did a brief email interview with him last year as he was launching his new book in May and we talked more about this work.
+I did a brief email interview with him last year as he was launching his new book where we talked more about this work.